 Author's Last Name, First Name.
 "Title of Article/Section/Chapter."
 In Title of Multi-volume Work in Italics, vol. #, complete page range.
 Place: Publisher, Year.

 Steckel, Clyde.
 "Directions in Pastoral Counseling."
 In Clinical Handbook of Pastoral Counseling edited by Robert J. Wicks, Richard D. Parsons, and Donald E. Capps, vol. 1, 26-36.
 New York: Paulist Press, 1985.

-Book that is part of a series
+Book that is Part of a Series

-For books that are part of a series, follow the same format as for a "regular" book, but add the title of the series (not in italics) after the title of the book.
+For books that are part of a series, follow the same format as for a "regular" book but add the title of the series (not in italics) after the title.
 Some commentaries, such as Interpretation, would be cited in this format.
-(For more detail, please see page 174 of Turabian)

-8. Author's First and Last Name, Title of Book in Italics, Title of Series (Place: Publisher, Year), page#.
+Author's First and Last Name, Title of Book in Italics, Title of Series (Place: Publisher, Year), page#.

-8. William R. Schoedel, Ignatius of Antioch, ed.
+William R. Schoedel, Ignatius of Antioch, ed.
 Helmut Koester, Hermeneia (Philadelphia: Fortress Press, 1985), 10.